C4RC0/C4RC0/README.md

 - My professional project is the [Wapplr](https://github.com/wapplr)
 - My artistic a visual works will be here and on my [Behance](https://www.behance.net/C4RC0) soon
 - The developments and designs what I make for my clients are in its own repositories, I refer to them from some places.
-[FlatChooser](https://flatchooser.reeltime.no/), [Vendeglatosmunkak.hu](https://vendeglatosmunkak.hu/)...
+Eg: [FlatChooser](https://flatchooser.reeltime.no/) is a Flat chooser application platform and editor, development for the largest Norwegian real estate company.
+[Vendeglatosmunkak.hu](https://vendeglatosmunkak.hu/) is the largest Hungarian advertising portal for caterers.
-- Some of my own hobby projects that I will be publishing soon here: [DrawMessage](https://drawmessage.com/), [MaskedQuiz](https://maskedquiz.com/)...
+- Some of my own hobby projects that I will be publishing soon here: the [DrawMessage](https://drawmessage.com/) is an "image from text" editor where you can create, save and share cool images after logging in.
+The [MaskedQuiz](https://maskedquiz.com/) is a game: try it!
+I made it recently, it’s pretty current...

 I am 35 years old.
 I moved close to the nature from the city 1 year ago with my wife.
 Carco is my artist name, which I got as a techno musician (2001-2008).
 My real name is Charles.